General Terms & Conditions of Sale

 CREDIT GRANTING AND PAYMENT

-The Company may accept an Order and allow credit for part or all of its value or may accept an Order and require pre-payment as a condition of delivery.
+The Company may accept an Order and allow credit for part or all of its value or may accept an Order and require pre payment as a condition of delivery.
 Credit approval once granted may be withdrawn at any time.
 Where credit approval has not been granted, or is withdrawn, payment for all Products or Services supplied is required before the Products are delivered or Services are supplied (cash or cleared funds).
-Where credit has been approved for the Customer, all invoices issued by the Company are due and payable by the date for payment agreed in writing by the Customer and the Company but if no agreement in writing is made then thirty (30) days from the date of the invoice.
+Where credit has been approved for the Customer, all invoices issued by the Company are due and payable by the date for payment agreed in writing by the Customer and the Company but if no agreement in writing is made then thirty (30) days end of month.

 CREDIT POLICY AND DEFAULT